bedrocklinux/bedrocklinux-website/markdown/index.md

 All at the same time, all working together like one, largely cohesive operating system.

-A new video demonstrating such features as of the newly released Bedrock Linux 0.7 Poki is currently in development and will be listed here in the near future.
+A new video demonstrating such features as of the newly released Bedrock Linux 0.7 Poki is currently in development and will be listed here in the future.

+## {id="0.7.2-released"} Bedrock Linux 0.7.2 released
+<small>2019-03-27</small>

+A point update has been released for 0.7.
+To update to it, run `{class="rcmd"} brl update` as root.
+[See the release notes here](https://github.com/bedrocklinux/bedrocklinux-userland/blob/0.7/ReleaseNotes.md).

 ## {id="0.7.1-released"} Bedrock Linux 0.7.1 released
 <small>2018-12-27</small>